 Hydrated, healthy foliage can protect homes from fire, acting as “catcher’s mitts” for errant embers.
 The best method for maintaining shrub health is structural pruning, where dead and damaged shrub material is removed strategically and systematically.
 This requires leaving the chain saw in the garage and picking up the pruning sheers.

 Trees often take the blame for bringing wildfire to a home.
 They rarely get the credit they deserve for protecting property.
 Healthy, hydrated trees can catch flying embers before they can reach our homes.
 They present the least danger and protect us best when limbs are kept at a distance from homes, particularly roofs and eves, and when we assiduously protect their health.

-Most trees need supplemental water in summer, structural pruning in late fall, and protection of their roots by minimizing anything, like gravel or stones that that might heat or compact the soil around them.
+Most trees need supplemental water in summer, so it’s wise for water authorities to exempt their care from water restrictions.
+They need us to protect their roots by minimizing anything, like gravel or stones that that might heat or compact the soil around them.
 Refer to our tree care timeline for a detailed list of to-dos and to-don’ts.
 Note that no level of maintenance will truly make a palm tree fire-wise.

 Keep up the Tech